-- 5.1.5.
-SINGLE PRIME CONTRACTOR (GSA Section 5-201.05). - 5.1.5.1.
+5.1.5.
+SINGLE PRIME CONTRACTOR (GSA Section 5-201.05).

+5.1.5.1.
 USE WITH SEQUENTIAL DESIGN AND CONSTRUCTION (GSA Section 5-201.05.1).

 When sequential design and construction is used with a single prime contractor, comprehensive plans and specifications that are precise enough to allow prospective prime (general) contractors to submit a competitive sealed bid should be prepared.
-The contractor awarded the contract takes responsibility for the coordination of the specialty subcontractors and timely completion of the project at the price specified in the construction manager shall monitor the progress of the project and otherwise represent the University's interest all as set forth in the pertinent contracts.
+The contractor awarded the contract takes responsibility for the coordination of the specialty subcontractors and timely completion of the project at the price specified in the contract.
+The architect-engineer, the University project manager, and if used, the construction manager shall monitor the progress of the project and otherwise represent the University's interest all as set forth in the pertinent contracts.